open-power/snap/hardware/README.md

 The path to the set of actions that shall be included is defined via the environment variable ACTION_ROOT.
 Currently it has to point to a directory within $DONUT_HARDWARE_ROOT/action_examples.
+This directory needs to contain an action_wrapper entity as interface between the actions and the SNAP framework.
+Corresponding to the ports that the SNAP framework provides:
+* an AXI master port for MMIO based control
+* an AXI slave port for host DMA traffic
+* an optional AXI slave port for on card DDR3 RAM traffic the port map of the action_wrapper has to consist of the correspondig counterparts.
+Examples for actions together with their wrappers may be found in $DONUT_HARDWARE_ROOT/action_examples/empty and in $DONUT_HARDWARE_ROOT/action_examples.

 # Image and model build